xarvh/squarepants/NOTES/NOTES.md

 * Documentation is a multi-line string starting with `[# DOC:`

-* Module path is delimited by `/`, ie `List/Extra.find`
-  (Tokens starting with uppercase letter can't be used in a division, so there is no ambiguity)

 * `(expr).attr` is not supported nor necessary (expr |> fn.attr), but it would be a nice-to-have?
   - tokenization is a mess
   - makes `@var.attr` mut values more complicated